dzambazov1986/dzambazov1986/README.md

 - 👋 Hi, I’m @dzambazov1986
-- 👀 I’m interested in Software technologies
+- 👀 I’m interested in Software technologies,programing and car software
-- 🌱 I’m currently learning QA and JS
+- 🌱 I’m currently learning for  QA Engineer ,C# and JS
-- 💞️ I’m looking to collaborate on ...
 - 📫 Can find me here https://www.linkedin.com/in/dimityr-dzhambazov-5a6849a3/

 <!---